Gamow shell model description of the radiative capture reaction $^8$Li$(n,\gamma)$$^9$Li: Discussion and results

 \subsection{The astrophysical reaction rate}

 Fig.~\ref{fig-6} shows the temperature dependence of the ${ {}^{8}\text{Li} ( n , \gamma ) {}^{9}\text{Li} }$ reaction rate calculated using the neutron radiative capture cross-section from the GSM-CC calculation.
 The total reaction rate, and the contribution of the capture to the ground, the first excited, and the first resonance are provided separately.
-As seen in Fig.~\ref{fig-5}, the neutron capture cross section exhibit deviation from the usual $1/v$ behavior what has a direct impact on the temperature dependence of the reaction rate in Fig.~\ref{fig-6}.
-The direct neutron capture to the ground state has the major contribution to the total reaction rate, in the range from $\sim74$\% to $\sim86\%$.
+As seen in Fig.~\ref{fig-5}, the neutron capture cross section exhibits deviation from the usual $1/v$ behavior what has a direct impact on the temperature dependence of the reaction rate in Fig.~\ref{fig-6}.
+The direct neutron capture to the ground state has the major contribution to the total reaction rate, in the range from $\sim82 $\% to $\sim92\%$.

 The contribution of the first excited state $1/2^-_1$ was claimed to be negligible~\cite{Zecher1998,Kobayashi03,Garcia07}.
-However, we can see in Fig.~\ref{fig-6} and Table \ref{ratetab} that the capture to the first excited state $1/2^-_1$ could contribute to about $9 - 20\%$ of the total reaction rate, value which depends on temperature, and thus cannot be neglected.
+We can see in Fig.~\ref{fig-6} and Table \ref{ratetab} that the capture to the first excited state $1/2^-_1$ could contribute to about $5 - 9\%$ of the total reaction rate, value which depends on temperature.
 The contribution of the $5/2^-_1$ resonance begins to increase significantly at $T_9 \approx 1$ and becomes more important than the contribution of $1/2^-_1$ state above $T_9 \approx 2$.
-At these temperatures, the resonance capture contribution can reach up to $16\%$ of the total reaction rate.
+At these temperatures, the resonance capture contribution can reach up to $10 \%$ of the total reaction rate.

 The reaction rate depends on the value of the neutron effective charge.
 The dependence of the neutron capture reaction rate on the coefficient $f_{\rm E1}$ is shown in Table \ref{ratetab} for the temperature $T_9=1$ and separate contributions to the reaction rate from $3/2^-_1$, $1/2^-_1$ bound states and $5/2^-_1$ resonance.

-For a theoretical value ($f_{\rm E1}=1$) of E1 neutron effective charge $e_{\rm eff}^n({\rm E1})$, GSM-CC results satisfy the upper limit given in Ref.~\cite{Zecher1998} and is significantly smaller than the rates: 3200$\pm$700 cm$^3$mol${^-1}$s$^{-1}$~\cite{Garcia07} and 3970$\pm$950 cm$^3$mol${^-1}$s$^{-1}$~\cite{ZHLi05}, which were obtained in the potential model using the SFs deduced from transfer reactions.
-One may notice that these values can be reproduced by the GSM-CC with an E1 neutron effective charge whose empirical factor $f_{\rm E1}$ lies in the range $1.5 < f_{\rm E1} < 1.75$.
+GSM-CC results satisfy the upper limit given in Ref.~\cite{Zecher1998} and is close to the rates: 3200$\pm$700 cm$^3$mol${^-1}$s$^{-1}$~\cite{Garcia07} and 3970$\pm$950 cm$^3$mol${^-1}$s$^{-1}$~\cite{ZHLi05}, which were obtained in the potential model using the SFs deduced from transfer reactions.